sanctuarycomputer/style/README.md

   </div>
 </div>
 ```

 <br>

-When looking at the markup above, we can visualize exactly how this file will appear in our HTML.
-If we also want to remove or add an atribute, all we have to do is append or remove a class.
+When taking into consideration the code example above, we can visualize exactly how this file will appear in our HTML.
+If we also want to remove or add an atribute, all we have to do is append or remove a class name.
 This approach allows us to implement a completely custom component design without having to rely on writing verbose and non-composable class names like : `chat-notication` and `chat-notification-logo-wrapper`.

 <!-- In terms of mainatanbility and onboarding